Aurès Mountains: Geography

 The Aures mountains are the eastern continuation of the Saharan Atlas.
-They are located at a lower elevation than the High Atlas mountains of Morocco.
 The highest peak in the Aurès mountain range is Djebel Chélia in Khenchela Province, which sits at 2328 m.

 The Belezma Range is a northwestern prolongation of the Aures Mountains located where the Tell Atlas and the Saharan Atlas come together.
 Its main summits are 2,178 m high Djebel Refaâ and 2,136 m high Djebel Tichaou.
 The Atlas chain of mountains extends over 1000 kilometers in total over Northern Africa.

 History

 Historically, the Aures served as a refuge and bulwark for the Berber tribes, forming a base of resistance against the Romans, Vandals, Byzantine, and Arabs along the centuries.

 The mountain area was also a district of French Algeria that existed during and after the Algerian War of Independence from 1954 to 1962.
 It was in this region that the Algerian War of Independence was started by Berber freedom fighters.
 The rugged terrain of the Aures makes it still one of the least developed areas in the Maghreb.